-The City of Palm Coast currently has a population of 75,180 residents and covers an area of approximately 81 square miles.
-For fiscal year 2012, property within the City has a taxable value of \$3,891,594,126.
-This was a decrease of almost 13 percent from 2011.
-The City's property tax rate for fiscal year 2012 is set at \$3.9900 per \$1,000 of taxable value.
-Approximately 11 percent of the property taxes levied have been committed to stormwater capital projects for fiscal year 2012.
+The City of Palm Coast currently has a population of 76,450 residents and covers an area of approximately 81 square miles.
+For fiscal year 2013, property within the City has a taxable value of \$3,646,122,021.
+This was a decrease of approximately six percent from 2012.
+The City's property tax rate for fiscal year 2013 is set at \$4.2958 per \$1,000 of taxable value.
+Approximately three percent of the property taxes levied have been committed to capital projects for fiscal year 2013.

-The City provides a wide range of services including development services, fire services, street construction and maintenance, parks, and recreational activities.
+The City provides a wide range of services including development services, fire services, street construction and maintenance, a water and wastewater utility, stormwater management, parks, and recreational activities.
 Palm Coast contracts with the Flagler County Sheriff for law enforcement services.